 Cash Collateral Account.
 The Indenture will require that the Custodian cause to be established, on or before the Closing Date, the "Cash Collateral Account" in the name of the Issuer and subject to the lien of the Indenture Trustee on behalf of the Secured Parties under the Indenture.
 On the Closing Date, the Issuer will deliver, or cause to be delivered, the proceeds from the issuance of the Notes to the Custodian in accordance with the Securities Account Control Agreement.
 If required, the Custodian will establish sub-accounts of the Cash Collateral Account into which the Custodian will deposit or credit the various types of Collateral.
 Cash held in the Cash Collateral Account will be invested only in Eligible Investments.
-The Investment Agent will immediately invest such proceeds in Eligible Investments and will cause such Eligible Investments to be credited by the Custodian to the Cash Collateral Account.
+The Investment Agent will immediately invest such proceeds in Eligible Investments and will cause such Eligible Investments to be credited by the Custodian to the Cash Collateral account.
 The Collateral in the Cash Collateral Account and any rights or proceeds derived therefrom are subject to the liens and other security interests in favor of the Indenture Trustee on behalf of the Noteholders as set forth in the Indenture, and the rights of the Issuer in respect of the Collateral are also subject to such liens and such other security interests as set forth in the Indenture.

 Designated Q-REMIC Interests Account.
 The Indenture will require that the Custodian cause to be established, on or before the Closing Date, the "Designated Q-REMIC Interests Account" in the name of the Issuer and subject to the lien of the Indenture Trustee on behalf of the Secured Parties under the Indenture.
-On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests to the Designated Q-REMIC Interests Account in accordance with the Indenture and the Securities Account Control Agreement.
+On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests and the Legacy X-IO Interest to the Designated Q-REMIC Interests Account the Custodian will credit the Designated Q-REMIC Interests and the Securities Account Control Agreement.